dmanning21h/pi-cluster/README.md

 ```console
 pi@raspberrypi:~$ reboot
 ```
-- Upon reopening the command prompt you should see the updated Pi hostname.
+- Upon reopening the command prompt you should see the updated hostname.
 ```console
 pi@piX:~$
 ```